-The neural learning for robotics research (NLR) laboratory is lead by Dr. Elmar Rueckert and located at the Institute for Robotics and Cognitive Systems at University Lübeck and affiliated with the Technical University Darmstadt.
+The neural learning for robotics research (NLR) laboratory is lead by Prof. Elmar Rueckert and located at the Institute for Robotics and Cognitive Systems at University of Lübeck and affiliated with the Technical University Darmstadt.

 The group’s research topics are autonomous systems, machine and deep learning, brain-computer interfaces and simulations and computational models.

-Short bio: Dr. Elmar Rueckert did his Ph.D. thesis with Prof. Wolfgang Maass in Graz, Austria is the research group leader of the neurorobotics devision at Prof. Jan Peters lab in Darmstadt.
-With February 2018 he holds a robotics professorship at the University Lübeck.
-CV of Dr. Elmar Rueckert, E-Mail.
+Short bio: Prof. Elmar Rueckert did his Ph.D. thesis with Prof. Wolfgang Maass in Graz before he moved to Darmstadt where he was for four years a postdoctoral researcher and group leader at Prof. Jan Peters lab.
+With February 2018 he holds a robotics professorship at the University of Lübeck.
+CV of Prof. Elmar Rueckert, E-Mail.

 September 18, 2017